A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Numerical studies

-In this section, we continue constructing the solvability regions for larger scale test feeders.
-Some of those test cases are provided in MATPOWER package \cite{IEEEtestcaseMATPOWER}.
-Note that most of our simulations consider incremental loading scenarios which maintain a constant power factor of $\cos(\phi)=0.9$.
-The effect of the power factor is discussed in section \ref{sec:2bustheo}.
-For a normal loading condition, Figures \ref{fig:sol123full}, \ref{fig:sol141bus} show that the approximated solvability region is large enough compared to the actual loadability region.
-Figure \ref{fig:sol141bus}(b) illustrates the coalescence condition where the relation $P/Q \approx \langle R/X \rangle$ holds, implying that the estimated boundary almost matches the actual one.
-In addition, if the voltage bound of the solutions is of interest, one can construct the solvability region using \eqref{eq:Condition} with the corresponding radius $r$ where $0 \leq r < 1$.
-The volume of the union of the regions $\mathcal{S}_r$ increases with $r$, implying that, if one imposes a tighter bound on the voltage solution, then the power injections need also be confined inside a smaller set.
+In addition, if the voltage bound of the solutions is of interest, one can construct the solvability region using \eqref{eq:Condition} with the corresponding radius $r$, where $0 \leq r < 1$.
+The volume of the union of the regions $\mathcal{U}_r$ increases with $r$, implying that, if one imposes a tighter bound on the voltage solution, then the power injections need also be confined inside a smaller set.
 Figure \ref{fig:multir141} clearly confirms the preceding statement.

+The solvability criterion is constructed using norm-constrained bounds which, define a region in parameter space where the system has power flow solutions.
+As visualizing the corresponding solvability regions in multi-dimensional space is challenging, we only plot their cross-section in the plane of two different parameters.
+In each 2D plane, we consider a series of directions characterized by different incremental loading vector $\Delta \pmb{S}$, along which we trace the maximum power level following the estimation technique described in Appendix \ref{app:estimation}.
+Then the estimated solvability boundaries in blue are easily created by connecting all estimated maximum points.
+Meanwhile, the actual loadability and WBBP's boundaries are also constructed using the same set of loading directions.